 In order to become familiar with the Company, as well as the functioning of the Board of Directors, newly-appointed directors receive a variety of materials, including a Directors’ Handbook, which provide an overview of the Company, its operations and organization.
 They are also provided with access to key management personnel to provide additional information, including significant issues currently facing the Company.
 Management will also maintain a program to keep directors up to date on legal, regulatory and other matters relevant to their positions as directors of a large publicly-held corporation.

 Director Compensation and Stock Ownership

-The Corporate Governance and Nominating Committee periodically reviews the Board of Directors’ compensation and benefits and compares them with director compensation and benefits at peer companies.
+The Sustainability, Corporate Governance and Nominating Committee periodically reviews the Board of Directors’ compensation and benefits and compares them with director compensation and benefits at peer companies.
 It is the Board of Directors’ policy that directors be required to acquire shares of Company stock worth five times the annual cash retainer.
 A director cannot sell any shares of Company stock until he or she attains such level of ownership and any sale thereafter cannot reduce the total number of holdings below the required share ownership level.
 Directors are required to retain this minimum level of Company stock ownership until their resignation or retirement from the Board.
 It is also the policy of the Board that directors’ fees be the sole compensation received from the Company by any non-employee director.